skyfire-xyz/draft-skyfire-oauth-kyapay-token/draft-skyfire-kyapayprofile.md

 principal (individual or organization) as follows.

 `email`:
-: REQUIRED - Email address associated with the human individual or business
+: REQUIRED - Email address associated with the human individual or organization

 `given_name`:
 : OPTIONAL - Given name(s) or first name(s) of the human principal if they